poly000/booru_spider/README.md

 * v1.0.4

- able to get Danbooru
+ able to get danbooru's pictures' URLs

 * v1.0.3

- some changes

- rename valuename
+ optimizated something

 * v1.0.2

- some changes
+ optimizated something

 * v1.0.1

- fixed "page_max"
+ fixed a bug

 * v1.0.0

- able to search tags
+ Now you can search tags for booru sites

-# cliverhistory
+# cli_edition_update_history

-* CLI-1.3.3

- edited prompt
+* now update with the original edition

 * CLI-1.3.2

- fixed tags no result or one page only then error

- no more able to custom how many pages will get (konachan, yande.re)

- get faster
+ fixed a bug

+ removed custom number of pictures' pages to get(except danbooru)

 * CLI-1.3.1

- edited output

- fix: danbooru able to search tags
+ fixed a bug

 * CLI-1.3

- no more jq needs
+ no more jq requests

- <b>use [Git for Windows](https://git-scm.com/download/win) & [aria2](https://github.com/aria2/aria2/releases) then you can run it on shitty windows</b>
+ <b>Now you can use [Git for Windows](https://git-scm.com/download/win) and [aria2](https://github.com/aria2/aria2/releases) run the script on windows.</b>

 * CLI-1.2

+ added function that excludes level(s)

- some changes
+ fixed some bugs

- filters added

- danbooru able to search tags

- outfile able to rename
+ optimizated something

 * v1.0.5b > CLI-1.1

- removed some '\n'

- something changed
+ optimizated something

- kdialog to read
+ no more kdialog request